VAWG Strategy

 Providing evidence and visibility - not more policies

-Reducing risk - not chasing compliance
+Reducing risk through action – not paperwork

 Transport Operators (rail, bus, taxi)